Sociology, M.S. and Law, J.D. Dual Degree

 Sociology students at SLU examine different ways people relate to one another through the organization of society and how it influences lives.
 Students explore large- and small-scale organizations, families, beliefs and social classes with opportunities for hands-on experience in the St. Louis area.

-In the J.D. program, students can then see how these families, organizations and social classes interact with the justice system and conceptualize new ways of problem-solving.
+In the J.D. program, students can see how these families, organizations and social classes interact with the justice system and conceptualize new ways of problem-solving.
 SLU LAW's legal clinics and field placements allow students to represent clients, advocate for neighborhoods, assist entrepreneurs, gain experience in government and the courts, intern for nonprofit agencies or corporate counsel offices and work in criminal defense or prosecution offices.

 Careers